 After that I try to break the rules as often as I can.
 I pocket cheerios and forks and apples and slide whipped cream cans into my backpack when I leave the dining hall.
 I pee in the boy’s bathroom and get you to pee in the girl’s bathroom.
 I sit on the roof of my building, gazing at the long triangles of drifting snow that the streetlights make in the black night, and flipping sticks and pieces of ice over the edge so that they fall past Anna’s window.
 My friends and I scream “shots of vodka!” when we drink shots of vodka and then hide everything in a drawer when Anna marches over.
 She squeaks, is there alcohol here from behind the scarf that covers her sharp lips and we say nope, isn't it a lovely evening.

 After a week of silence Anna finally retaliates.
-She writes me up for sneezing after the hour of 1 am.
+She writes me up for sneezing after the hour of 1 a.m.
 She tells me I have two noise violations and am now on thin ice.
 I ask her why her voice is squeaky and she narrows her eyes so I ask why her eyes are narrow.

 You and me have a conference about the amount of time we are spending together and decide for the sake of our studies that we should go to bed earlier.
 There are papers and gum wrappers and books and water bottles piling on top of each other on my desk.
 A layer of clothes which squirm under my feet when I sneak back from the night to tiptoe past my sleep-talking roommate is building and acquiring a stench.
 It’s time to get organized and normal.
 I do my laundry and we promise we’ll go to bed early.